Tenant Buyouts Update 2018

 Check residential income property listings in various real estate sales websites, such as loopnet, or look at commercial real estate brokers’ listings on their websites..
 The listing will often show the capitalization rate which wil likely be between 3% to 5% in San Francisco, depending upon the neighborhood.
 Some listings will also base the value of a building based upon the gross rent multiplier (GRM).
 More on that in a moment.
 Or you can use this handy table from Paragon Real Estate Group’s San Francisco Bay Area Apartment Market Report.

-Note that almost all buildings with less than five units will have a lower capitalization rate because they are more desirable for condo conversion, TIC sales, etc., thus increasing their value.
+Note that almost all buildings with less than five units will have a lower capitalization rate and are not strictly evaluated on capitalization rate because they are more desirable for condo conversion, TIC sales, etc., thus increasing their value.

 Now let’s figure out the true value of tenant buyouts from the landlord’s prospective using one more calculation.